 The Informed Biblical Christian or Jew

 These folks understand the commandment because they understand the larger context of the Jewish Law and Jewish Customs of the time of the writing of the Torah.
-One much understand almost everything in the law was not just a code of conduct but an attempt to set the Hebrew people apart from all others.
+One must understand almost everything in the law was not just a code of conduct, but an attempt to set the Hebrew people apart from all others.
 This at a time of tribal and nomadic living.
 Almost every law, is counter to what everyone else was doing at the time.

 This included the concept of monotheism, or one God.
 While this actually has roots in Egyptian culture (among others) at this time almost all cultures the Hebrew people had around them professed to have many Gods.
 So the one God called his people not only to worship him, but to be set apart.
 So now we must ask what others did with their God’s names.
 What they did was speak for them, on their behalf and make edicts on said behalf.
 Such as, “I proclaim by the name of Baal that we will win this war”.
 Of course the same was said by the other side, “I proclaim in the name of Isis that we will win”.
 Problem was neither Isis nor Ball had said a thing about this.